googlearchive/angularfire-seed/README.md

 ## How to use angularfire-seed

-Other than one additional configuration step (specifying your Firebase URL), this setup is nearly identical to angular-seed.
+Other than one additional configuration step (specifying your Firebase database URL), this setup is nearly identical to angular-seed.

 ### Prerequisites